 Workshops typically have a theme for each session, so you know what you’re getting into before you attend.
 While the community approach may be free, expect to pay for a workshop.
 In return, you should have a manageable group of people, some instruction, a location and reasonably capable models to photograph.

 Discover Your Genre

 There’s no rule that says you can only photograph one genre of photography.
 However, I found that I’m naturally drawn to interesting people more than just beautiful people.
 Having taken my share of portraits with scantily clad women, I find that it makes me a bit uncomfortable.
 After all, I’m a married man with a daughter.
 I don’t hang out with scantily clad women.

 Those are the people I want to photograph.
 Those are people who make portraits that I’m comfortable sharing, also.
 That’s how I found my genre of portrait photography.

+This is one of the easiest portrait photography mistakes to correct, yet many people ignore it.
 I think more portraits get ruined by ugly, distracting backgrounds than for any other reason.
-Let's also include foreground clutter.
-Stuff that just doesn't belong in the photo and distracts from the portrait subject ought to get eliminated.
+Let’s also include foreground clutter.
+Stuff that doesn’t belong in the photo and distracts from the portrait subject should be eliminated.

 You want to distill your photos down to the essential elements, and nothing more.

 Let me add some clarity to what I mean by ugly backgrounds.
 An ugly background is anything behind your subject that distracts from your subject.

 It could be just because the background is very busy with lots of items, or it could be just a few items.
 Let me show you an example.